 (a) Property tax recorded in the Debt Service Fund. (b) Lease revenues from participating departments in the General.
-Special Revenue and Enterprise Funds. (c) Revenues recorded in the General Fund. (d) Revenues arecorded in the General Fund. (e) Hotel Taxes and other revenues recorded in the General and Special Revenue Funds. (f) User-charge reimbursements from the General and Special Revenue Funds. (f) User-charge reimbursements from the General.
+Special Revenue and Enterprise Funds. (c) Revenues recorded in the General Fund. (d) Revenues recorded in the General Fund. (e) Hotel Taxes and other revenues recorded in the General and Special Revenue Funds. (f) User-charge reimbursements from the General and Special Revenue Funds.